Mom’s life lessons on simple living

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.

 3. You can use teabags more than once.
 Mum always saved and used her tea bags twice.
 On the rare occasion when I get a take-out tea, I always think it’s unnecessary that they give you two tea bags.
+I like my tea strong but one bag, when steeped well, does the job.

 4. Donate or give away things you don’t need.
 Someone else will be happy to receive the clothes you no longer wear or the dishes you’ve grown tired of.

-5. You can find great treasures at the charity shop – or the apartment building laundry room.
+5. You can find great treasures at the charity shopor the apartment building laundry room.
 Mum often shows up at my house with the latest find from her laundry room.

 9. Eat what you’re given and don’t waste food.
 Growing up with so many siblings, Mum told me if she didn’t eat what was on her plate, someone else would.